CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 `scp -r glide-dock_1 your-username@puhti.csc.fi:/scratch/project_123456/`

 will copy the whole directory in your Puhti scratch folder.
-[Run the job]().
-Once the job has been completed, you can copy it back:
+Run the job, and once it has completed, you can copy it back:

 `scp -r your-username@puhti.csc.fi:/scratch/project_123456/glide-dock_1 .`

-You might be interested in some [additional ssh tips](/computing/connecting/#setting-up-ssh-keys).
+You might be interested in some [additional ssh tips](../../../computing/connecting/#setting-up-ssh-keys).

 ## Running the Maestro GUI on Puhti